sujith-eag/personal-site/content/docs/bash-linux/linux_bash/bash-7_storage_terminology.md

 OS have commands to show both views but we prefer to see logical view.

+___

-#### **Files and Directories**
+## **Files and Directories**

+### **Files**:
-**Files**: A file is the smallest logical unit within the file space.
+A File is the smallest logical unit within the file space.
+It is a container for storing information or a sequence of characters.
 It has properties like name, type, and data.
+The file will contain only what is written in it, there is no end-of-file (eof) mark.
+A file's size, nor even it's name is not stored in the file itself.
+It is all kept separately in the disk which is only accessible to the kernel.

 Files are stored as a collection of disk blocks.
 These blocks might not be stored contiguously on the disk and can be scattered.

+UNIX treats directories and devices also as files only, so is the shell and kernel.

+***Ordinary file (Regular files)*** :
+Contains only data as a stream of characters.
+Text files and Binary files.
+**Text file** contains printable characters which makes up viewable contents.
+**Binary files** contain both printable and unprintable characters that cover the entire ASCII range.
+Most of UNIX commands are Binary files.
+Executable files, Pictures, sound and video files are all binary files.

+***Directory files*** :
+A directory contains no data but keeps the names of files / directories it contains and a number associated with them called the inode number.

+***Device files*** :
+All devices and peripherals are represented by files.
+To read or write a device, operations has to be performed on its associated file.
+Device file names are usually found within the `/dev` directory.

+### **Directories**:
+Directories are a folder to store filenames and other directories.
-**Directories**: Directories are used to organize files in a hierarchical structure.
-Subdirectories can be created within a directory to form a deeper organizational structure.
+Directories are used to organize files in a hierarchical structure.
+Sub-directories can be created within a directory to form a deeper organizational structure.

+___

-#### **Partitioning**
+### **Partitioning**

 A **partition** is a physical division of storage on a device.
 Linux allows partitions to be mounted into specific locations (directories) in the filesystem.
 Partitions can be used to separate system files, user files, and virtual memory (swap space).